department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/sprints/sprint-goals.md

        - 🟨 [[Research] Create readme of research findings and move Research Repo ticket to done](https://app.zenhub.com/workspaces/appointments-cc-direct-scheduling-660abc13699bfa00195d685a/issues/gh/department-of-veterans-affairs/va.gov-team/88890)
        - 🟨 [Create tickets to implement recommendations from research findings](https://github.com/department-of-veterans-affairs/va.gov-team/issues/88891)
        - 🟥 Meet with Melissa and Peter to cross-share findings and determine what design or content is needed as a result of their findings
-       - 🟥 Implement design and content recommendations from research findings
-       - 🟥 Attend DS Office Hours to share design changes, if needed
        - 🟨 Schedule research findings readout to OCTO, VSS, EPS
-       - 🟨 [[Create ED ticket for filtering]Several teams have been working on "filters" for content.
+       - 🟨 [[Create ED ticket for filtering] Several teams have been working on "filters" for content.
 We really do not have a great pattern.
 I would suggest you submit this to experimental design.](https://app.zenhub.com/workspaces/appointments-cc-direct-scheduling-660abc13699bfa00195d685a/issues/gh/department-of-veterans-affairs/va.gov-team/85515)
     - **Sub Goal: [Feature] Call Search a Patient's Appts API from WellHive to know if any appts need to be displayed on a patient's Upcoming Appts page**
        - 🟦 [[Eng] Create code to handle not double booking an appt at the same time](https://app.zenhub.com/workspaces/appointments-cc-direct-scheduling-660abc13699bfa00195d685a/issues/gh/department-of-veterans-affairs/va.gov-team/89730)
+    - **Sub Goal: [Feature] Create first draft of hi-fi wireframes and content for scheduling flow**
+       - 🟥 Attend Design Office Hours for date and time picker component error

 </details>